Arceguedes/Arceguedes/README.md

 ## ⚡ About me
 <h4>This readme is being edited right now</h4>
-I'm a brazilian dev who is currently a junior level in Javascript/typescript and studying JAVA POO.
+A Junior DEV who loves JAVA!
-Graduating in computer science, I try to spend most of my time looking for ways to materialize my projects as optimized as possible.
+Graduating in computer science and working in a Brazilian Tech company , I have practical experience with both JAVA and Javascript (working as back and front-end).

 <h4>You can also find me on Linkedin:</h4>
 <p align="left">